Price

 Itinerary

-Begin your private Ladakh adventure with a warm airport welcome and seamless transfers.
+Begin your private Ladakh adventure with a warm airport welcome and seamless transfer to the accommodation.
 Whether you fly into Leh or drive in, the Himalayan landscapes will leave you in awe.

 We recommend a restful first day in Leh to acclimatise to the altitude.
 Enjoy gentle walks along the ancient Indus River, explore the local markets, and savour home-cooked Ladakhi meals prepared by a family.

 Need help from Delhi?
-We can arrange pickups, stays, and transfers from New Delhi too.
+We can arrange airport transfers, stays, and tours in New Delhi, too.

 Day 3 - 5Discover Ladakh’s Villages & Monasteries

-Over the next few days, you will explore the enchanting Sham Valley, often called the “Apricot Valley” of Ladakh.
-We will take you through charming Himalayan villages like Alchi, Likir, and Nimmu, and, if you are up for it, as far as the dramatically located Lamayuru Monastery.
+Over the next few days, you shall explore the Sham Valley, often called the “Apricot Valley” of Ladakh.
+Travel through charming Himalayan villages like Alchi, Likir, and Nimmu, and, if you are up for it, as far as the dramatically located Lamayuru Monastery.
 These village visits offer a genuine window into local Ladakhi life, from traditional homes and kitchens to age-old farming practices.

 You will also witness one of Ladakh’s most iconic sights: the confluence of the Indus and Zanskar Rivers, a stunning natural phenomenon where two mighty rivers meet in vibrant shades of turquoise and green.
 Experience the traditional copper art if you are inclined towards artisanal experiences.